Narges825/MOR-Descriptor-Systems-IRKA/README.md

 ## References

-This implementation is based on concepts from:
+This project is based on the following work:

-Gugercin, S., Antoulas, A.C., & Beattie, C.
+Serkan Gugercin, Tatjana Stykel, and Sarah Wyatt **"Model Reduction of Descriptor Systems by Interpolatory Projection Methods"**

-"A rational Krylov iteration for optimal H2 model reduction."
+The implemented methods follow the interpolatory model reduction framework described in this paper, including adaptations of IRKA for descriptor systems.

-Additional descriptor system extensions were considered for polynomial matching.
+System matrices and auxiliary routines used in the numerical experiments were provided by the original authors.